 Meanwhile, some state legislatures have passed exemptions to their public record laws that restrict or deny access to government-created autopsy reports or parts of the reports, such as photos and videos.
 The reasons can be that these records are presumed to be confidential investigatory records, or that the deceased family’s privacy interests outweigh any need for access by others, particularly involving release of often-graphic autopsy photos.
 Journalists assert that there can be a substantial public interest in autopsy findings and records, plus there’s a need to hold public officials transparent and accountable for their actions investigating unusual deaths.
 Exceptions, they say, should be rare.

 The most famous controversy over autopsy photos, procedures and records in the United States involves the 1963 assassination of President John F. Kennedy in Dallas.
 As recently as October 2022, groups were still suing the federal government to get documents related to the assassination that remained unreleased after nearly 60 years, and some experts believe the autopsy itself was botched.
 These federal-level battles focus on various provisions and exceptions contained in the U.S. Freedom of Information Act.

 AUTOPSIES AND FREEDOM OF RELIGION

-Autopsies can conflict with religious convictions
+Autopsies can conflict with freedom of religion